pingu014/Digispark_scripts/README.md

-# 🌊 Digispark Script - Window Jammer
+# 🌊 Digispark Scripts
-- Completed On: February 1th 2023
+- Updated On: February 1th 2023

 This is a set of hand-written DigiSpark sketches for the Arduino IDE that utilize the DigiKeyboard.h library making the DigiSpark to act as a keyboard and execute a variety of actions.
 If you have found a USB Rubber Ducky scipt that you want to convert to a DigiSpark sketch, you can always use digiQuack, a tool which can be found in my repositories.